-The toolkit provides a community guide with relevant information in a user-friendly way that highlights the key components of a Stigma Free Collaborative campaign for business or community organizations.
-The toolkit will be available to all who are interested in implementing a stigma free workplace to reduce the negative impact of stigma pertaining to mental health and substance use disorders in our communities.
+The toolkit provides a community guide with relevant information in a user-friendly way that highlights the key components of a Stigma Free Collaborative campaign for faith-based organizations as well as additional resources.
+The toolkit will be available to all who are interested in implementing a stigma free community to reduce the negative impact of stigma pertaining to mental health and substance use disorders.
 Stigma Free Atlantic Collaborative would like to expand the county's awareness of stigma and how it can result in community members not seeking treatment.